Canada’s Philanthropic Communities Join Forces to Expand and Deepen Impact and Responsible Investing

 November 14, Vancouver, BC | November 19, Toronto, ON

 Are you interested in getting started or further developing your Foundation’s approach to responsible and impact investing?
-This in-person workshop is part of Foundation Investing 2.0, a collaborative effort by Canada’s philanthropic communities to expand and deepen impact and responsible investing.
-The workshop will look at the importance of investment beliefs in strengthening fund governance and improving investment committee decision making.
-We will also explore best practices in asset manager selection, monitoring and oversight.
+This in-person masterclass is part of Foundation Investing 2.0, a collaborative effort by Canada’s philanthropic communities to expand and deepen impact and responsible investing.
+The workshop will look at the importance of investment beliefs in setting your total portfolio strategy.
+We will explore best practices in developing policies and governance frameworks, working with your managers, identifying impact opportunities and possible quick wins.
+Participants will leave ready to take the next steps forward on their impact and responsible investing journey.

 CEGN Conference Session: Investing for a Sustainable Future